Richard Bourke, 6th Earl of Mayo: Statue at Albert Hall Museum, Jaipur, India

 A statue of Lord Mayo had been installed in the premises of Mayo Hospital (currently known as the Mahilya Chikatsalya, Jaipur).
 The 9 ft cast-iron statue, weighing around 3 tons, was ordered sculpted by the Maharaja Ram Singh ji of Jaipur, as a tribute to Lord Mayo after his assassination.
 The sculptors were J. Forsyth and R. Monti.
 The company's name as inscribed on the statue was R. Masefield & Co., London.

 This statue of Lord Mayo had been buried in the premises of the Albert Hall Museum of Jaipur at the time of the independence of India in 1947 to prevent vandalism.
 After six decades, this statue was unearthed by the Jaipur Mayo Alumni Chapter on 29 May 2007.
 It was later removed from the Albert Hall Museum in Jaipur and sent to Mayo College, in Ajmer, India, where it is now installed.

 Mayo College, Ajmer, India

 Mayo College, Ajmer, India, was founded after the death of Lord Mayo in 1875.
 The College, named in honour of Lord Mayo, already had a full life-size statue of him sculpted in white marble installed in front of its famous main building since inception and a marble sculpted bust of him in its school museum.
 The College accepted the statue of Lord Mayo which was unearthed at Mayo Hospital, Jaipur in 2007.

-Family
+Mayo Hall, Bengaluru, India

+Mayo Hall is a building located in the center of Bengaluru.
+It was built in 1883 to honor the memory of Richard Bourke.

+Marriage and children

-Lord Mayo married Blanche Julia, daughter of George Wyndham, 1st Baron Leconfield, in 1848.
-He was succeeded in the earldom by his eldest son, Dermot.
-Lady Mayo died in 1918.
+Mayo married Hon Blanche Julia Wyndham (1826–1918), daughter of George Wyndham, 1st Baron Leconfield, in 1848.
+Lady Mayo served as Lady of the Bedchamber to Queen Victoria from 1872, and was appointed a Companion of the Order of the Indian Empire (CIE).

+Lord and Lady Mayo had seven children: